stoyankanev/gcp-intro-dm-demo/README.md

 I tried to keep this demonstration as simple as possible.
 The main purpose is not to provide an example how to create a cloud system (e.g. not recommending VMs over containers) but to provide a very simple example of infrastructure code and tooling related creating the infra.
 I have provided some suggestions how to continue this demonstration at the end of this document - you can also send me email to my corporate email and suggest what kind of GCP or GCP POCs you need in your team - I can help you to create the POCs for your customer meetings.

 There are two equivalent cloud native deployment demonstrations in other "Big three" cloud provider platforms: AWS demonstration - [aws-intro-cloudformation-demo](https://github.com/tieto-pc/aws-intro-cloudformation-demo), and Azure demonstration - [azure-intro-arm-demo](https://github.com/tieto-pc/azure-intro-arm-demo) - compare these native IaC tools between  GCP, AWS and Azure platforms - they are pretty different (when compared to equivalent Terraform based implementations which are incredibly similar - the very reason why Terraform is my choice of IaC tool).
+There are two chapters at the end of this document in which I compare these tools: "Comparing GCP Deployment Manager and Terraform" and "Comparing Cloud IaC Native Tools".

 There are a lot of [GCP Deployment Manager Samples provided by Google](https://github.com/GoogleCloudPlatform/deploymentmanager-samples) - you should use these examples as a starting point for your own GCP Deployment Manager IaC, I did too.

 # Generating the SSH Key

-Let's first manually generate the ssh key that we need when we validate that we can ssh to the VM (the Terraform version creates the key pair automatically but I didn't bother to investigate how to do this using Deployment manager).
+Let's first manually generate the ssh key that we need when we validate that we can ssh to the VM (the Terraform version creates the key pair automatically but I didn't bother to automate this part in this demonstration).

 You can generate the ssh key that we are going to need using the following procedure (in bash, using Windows you have google how to do it, possibly the easiest way to do this in a Windows box is to use Git Bash).